cnizzardini/cakephp-docker/README.md

 | NGINX 1.19                | localhost:8080    | web           |
 | MySQL 8                   | localhost:3607    | db            |

-A [Makefile](Makefile) is provided with some optional commands for your convenience.

 ## Installation

 Fork and clone this repository then run: